kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 - The raw images are cropped into 725 x 725 patches and stored in a folder called processed which is created during the initial training.
 The calculation of tangent angle to be used as annotation for frame field is calculated during this step as well.
 - Before calculation of loss starts, the patching of images takes place for all training images.

+# Note:

+We have used numba=0.53.0 and in case of error such as:

+AttributeError: module 'numba' has no attribute 'jitclass', the skan package needs to be edited due to incompability to the newer numba version.

+- Go to /home/frame_field/lib/python3.8/site-packages/skan/csr.py
+- On Line 21 of csr.py, change '@numba.jitclass(csr_spec)' to '@numba.experimental.jitclass(csr_spec)'

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CONFIGURATIONS